willbengt/booli/README.md

 # booli api
-Step 1: Go to https://mybinder.org/v2/gh/willbengt/jupyter/master to create Jupyter Notebook and the other files
+*Jupyter Notebook to make API call to the Booli database with real estate statistics* Step 1: Go to https://mybinder.org/v2/gh/willbengt/jupyter/master to create Jupyter Notebook and the other files
 <br/>
 Step 2: Open the Jupyter Notebook (run.ipynb) from the Jupyter Home screen